Pejman Jamshidi: Personal life

+Pejman Jamshidi was accused of rape, arrested and then released on October 25, 2025 on bail set at 200 billion tomans (about €1.6 million).
+On October 31, 2025 he was spotted in Canada.

 Pejman Jamshidi remains single and attributes his single status to his high standards in relationships.
 He believes that the person he would marry must share many similarities and common values with him.

 His father was a biology teacher, and his mother was also a teacher.
-Peyman is the middle child in his family, with an older brother and a younger sister.
+Pejman is the middle child in his family, with an older brother and a younger sister.

 Airplane incident

 Jamshidi was involved in a famous plane incident when he posted a story of himself in the cockpit of a plane (having completed a pilot training course).
 Ignoring the pilot's advice, Jamshidi reportedly attempted to fly the plane and crash-landed shortly after.
 However, he later clarified that the incident was a staged joke, which resulted in the pilot being temporarily grounded.